A maximum principle argument for the uniform convergence of graph Laplacian regressors: Literature review and comparison of techniques

 The paper \cite{SlepcevThorpe} is also related to our work.
 There, $p$-Laplacian regularization for semi-supervised learning is studied.
 The optimization problem takes the form:

 subject to

 where $q $ is held fixed as $n \rightarrow \infty$.
 The authors are able to show that when $p$ is greater than the intrinsic dimension $m$, solutions to the $p$-Laplacian regularization problem converge \textit{uniformly} to a continuum counterpart, as $n \rightarrow \infty$, which depends on the labels $y_1, \dots, y_q$ (in other words the labels are not forgotten in the limit).
-The uniform convergence is proved bootstrapping the $TL^p$ convergence obtained through variational methods by controlling the ``oscillations" of the discrete minimizers at a certain convenient length-scale.
+The uniform convergence is proved by bootstrapping the $TL^p$ convergence obtained through variational methods by controlling the ``oscillations" of the discrete minimizers at a certain convenient length-scale.

 The paper \cite{CalderpLap} is very closely related to \cite{SlepcevThorpe} and to this paper.
 In particular, it obtains analogue results to \cite{SlepcevThorpe}, but using a PDE approach rather than a calculus of variations one.
-A maximum principle at the graph level analogous to the one that we use in this paper is a crucial tool that is latter used in conjunction with general and flexible results on consistency of viscosity solutions to elliptic PDEs (which in general do not produce rates of convergence).

-In our work we take a PDE approach as in \cite{CalderpLap}, and specifically use a maximum principle, to obtain rates for the uniform convergence of graph Laplacian regressors towards continuum counterparts.
+A maximum principle at the graph level analogous to the one that we use in this paper is a crucial tool that is later used in conjunction with general and flexible results on consistency of viscosity solutions to elliptic PDEs.
+In this paper we take a PDE approach as in \cite{CalderpLap}, and specifically use a maximum principle, to obtain rates for the uniform convergence of graph Laplacian regressors towards continuum counterparts.
 Whether similar results to the ones we present here can be obtained for regressors obtained using other regularization terms different from the graph Dirichlet energy is a question that we believe is worth exploring in the future.

+Another very recent work which is related to ours is \cite{Shi-2018}.
+In that work the authors consider semi-supervised learning with Laplacian smoothing (with hard label constraints), but without any label noise (in particular, the labels $y_i$ are evaluations of a $C^1(\M)$ function).
+That paper establishes convergence rates which are analogous to ours, using similar technical tools (i.e. a maximum principle, but with boundary data).
+The semi-supervised aspect of their work is closely related to the harmonic extension problem (see \cite{Nadler-2009} for additional discussion on the harmonic extension problem in machine learning).
+We emphasize that the noisy labels that we consider here are not covered in their analysis and are not trivial to handle: see the proof of Theorem \ref{thm:var} and the discussion in Section \ref{sec:variational-approach} for further information. \nc